-- Positive relationship with Lhtako Dené Nation since 2015.
-Agreements include engagement protocol (signed in 2016), relationship agreements (2016) and life of project agreement (2020); - Positive relationship with Xatsull First Nation and with Williams Lake First Nation ("WLFN") since 2016 and 2017 respectively; - Positive relationship with the District of Wells in British Columbia since 2016 and a Memorandum of Understanding signed in early 2022 to facilitate discussions for a project agreement; - Open and transparent dialogue with the Ministry of Energy Mines and Low Carbon Innovation and The Ministry of the Environment and Climate Change Strategy to ensure positive relations; - Installation of a water treatment plant to treat contact water and effluent completed; - Reclamation work started on the Mosquito Creek old mine site; - Signature of Collaboration Agreement for the reclamation of the Jack of Clubs Lake mining legacy site with the Crown Contaminated Site Program of the BG Ministry of Forest. - Initiation of the second Sustainable Workforce Initiative for underground miner training to provide skills training to support a local workforce; - Funding provided to local organizations within the Wells and Barkerville communities to support various initiatives; - The Company in partnership with the Lhtako Dené Nation, initiated and is developing a stewardship society focused on the recovery of southern mountain caribou populations around Wells BC and, the enhancement and recovery activities of Bowron River sockeye and chinook salmon runs; and - On July 5, 2022, The Company and WLFN entered into a participation agreement.
+- Barkerville Positive relationship with Lhtako Dené Nation since 2015.
+Agreements include engagement protocol (signed in 2016), relationship agreements (2016) and life of project agreement (2020); - Positive relationship with Williams Lake First Nation ("WLFN") since 2017; - Relationship with Xatśūll First Nation since 2016; - Positive relationship with the District of Wells in British Columbia since 2016 and a Memorandum of Understanding signed in early 2022 to facilitate discussions for a project agreement; - Open and transparent dialogue with the Ministry of Energy Mines and Low Carbon Innovation and The Ministry of the Environment and Climate Change Strategy to ensure positive relations; - Installation of a water treatment plant to treat contact water and effluent completed;

+- Monitoring work continued on the Mosquito Creek old mine site; - Signature of Collaboration Agreement for the reclamation of the Jack of Clubs Lake mining legacy site with the Crown Contaminated Site Program of the BG Ministry of Forest. - Initiation of the second Sustainable Workforce Initiative for underground miner training to provide skills training to support a local workforce; - Funding provided to local organizations within the Wells and Barkerville communities to support various initiatives; - The Company in partnership with the Lhtako Dené Nation, initiated and is developing a stewardship society focused on the recovery of southern mountain caribou populations around Wells BC and, the enhancement and recovery activities of Bowron River sockeye and chinook salmon runs; and - On July 5, 2022, The Company and WLFN entered into a participation agreement.